Faceted Gems - The gems

 Alpha - Petrified Wood

-the Caravan park because we heard there was some petrified
+Caravan park because we heard there was some petrified wood

-wood in the area.
-The park owners were fairly new and also
+in the area.
+The park owners were fairly new and also filled us in

 Directions:

-Road just before the large bridge that enters the town.
-The
+just before the large bridge that enters the town.
+The very first

-very first turn left again will take you to a roadside quarry area
+turn left again will take you to a roadside quarry area 1 km down

-1 km down that road on the right hand side.
-We found about a
+that road on the right hand side.
+We found about a bucket of

-bucket of petrified wood between us from small tumbling to
+petrified wood between us from small tumbling to cutting size.

-cutting size.
-You can also find some tumbling size pieces in
+You can also find some tumbling size pieces in the creek under

 Clermont – Gold Detecting

-area and did a little metal detecting.
-In the caravan park you’ll
+and did a little metal detecting.
+In the caravan park you’ll also find

-also find the Clermont detector shop.
-These people are
+the Clermont detector shop.
+These people are friendly and give

-friendly and give advice on the best places to detect in the
+advice on the best places to detect in the area.

 You can also purchase a Fossicking Kit from them, which

-two days and more if you stay longer.
-This is different than
+days and more if you stay longer.
+This is different than the

 We didn’t stay long enough to give the areas any justice and